Technical discussion is below for advanced readers:

 April as a wholeSnowfallBelow average or noneVery high

-May as a wholeTemperatureNear to slightly below average (0.0°F to -2.0°F)Moderate
+May as a wholeTemperatureNear to slightly below average (0.0°F to -2.0°F)Moderately high

-May as a wholePrecipitationNear to slightly above average (+0.0" to +1.0)Moderate
+May as a wholePrecipitationNear to slightly below average (+0.0" to -1.0")Moderate

 This is a weekly updated public long range guidance product from EPAWA.
 For daily long range updates and more detailed updates M-F, please join the EPAWA forum.
 More information/sign-up at: http://epawaweather.com/mpm/